Niklan/contact_tools/docs/hooks.md

  */
 function hook_contact_tools_ajax_response_alter(\Drupal\core\Ajax\AjaxResponse &$ajax_response, $form, Drupal\Core\Form\FormStateInterface $form_state) {
   if ($form_state->isSubmitted()) {
+    // This will replace whole form with this text.
+You can render something to
+    // it!
     $ajax_response->addCommand(new ReplaceCommand('#contact-form-' . $form['#build_id'], t('Thank you for your submission!')));
   }
 }